Newesissrl/payload-exportcollections-plugin/README.md

 # payload-exportcollections-plugin

-Extends `payloadcms` with the ability to export all collection's data to CSV or JSON
+Extends `mzinga` with the ability to export all collection's data to CSV or JSON

 ## Install

-`yarn add @newesissrl/payload-exportcollections-plugin`
+`npm install @newesissrl/payload-exportcollections-plugin`

 ## Get Started

-### payload.config.ts
+### mzinga.config.ts

 ```js
 import { exportCollectionsPlugin } from "@newesissrl/payload-exportcollections-plugin";